garcia-nacho/garcia-nacho.github.io/_posts/2018-12-05-Hello-world2.md

 ---

-Finally I have decided get a blog where I can share all my code and ideas about ML and AI.
+Finally I have decided to write a blog where I can share all my code and ideas about ML and AI.
 Stay tuned \!